psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 `Since the difference between the two texts is so great that it is impossible to print the variant readings at the bottom of the pages, it seems desirable to illustrate the difference by printing the first stanza of the E. text in full in the notes:`

-> WILL ye lystyn, and ye schyll here Of Eldyrs that before vs were
+> WiLL ye lystyn, and ye schyll here Of Eldyrs that before vs were
 > Bothe hardy and wyȝt.
 > In the tyme of kynge Vter
 > That was Fadyr of kynge A[r]thyr,